-Microbes are single-cell organisms that have co-evolved with the human immune system throughout evolutionary history.
-Many human immune cells are programmed to sense and respond to microbes that they contact in the gut.
-Research in mucosal immunology has revealed that microbial interactions in the small intestine can drive activity on the gut-body network.
+Microbes in the human gut are single-cell organisms that have co-evolved with the human immune system.
+Many human immune cells are programmed to sense and respond to microbes that they contact in the small intestine.
+Research in mucosal immunology has revealed that microbial interactions in the small intestine can drive activity in SINTAX.

-Multiple mechanisms for direct interactions between microbes and immune cells in the gut have been demonstrated.
-We believe that dendritic cells and macrophages in the lymphoid tissues of the gut are key target cells of immunomodulatory microbes, especially in the small intestine where the large gut surface area and thin and diffuse mucus layer allow for close contact between microbes and immune cells.
-Dendritic cells are a specialized type of immune cell that survey the body's tissues and present antigens to T-cells.
+Multiple mechanisms for direct interactions between microbes and immune cells in the small intestine have been demonstrated.
+We believe that dendritic cells and macrophages in the lymphoid tissues of the small intestine are key target cells of immunomodulatory microbes.
+The small intestine has a large surface area and thin and diffuse mucus layer, which allows for close contact between microbes and immune cells.
+Dendritic cells are a specialized type of immune cell that survey the body's tissues, detecting and presenting antigens to T-cells.
 Macrophages can take on many functional forms depending on the conditioning of their environment in the body and are important for both anti-inflammatory and anti-tumor immunity.
 Immune cells, such as dendritic cells and macrophages, can extend protrusions through junctions between epithelial cells in the lining of the small intestine.
-These protrusions come into direct contact with and sample the microbial contents of the gut lumen.
+These protrusions come into direct contact with and sample the microbial contents of the small intestine lumen.
 These immune cells then migrate to mesenteric lymph nodes where they come into contact with T-cells.
-Dendritic cells and macrophages that have been primed by exposure to microbes in the gut condition T-cells and push them towards inflammatory or immunoregulatory activities depending on the specific strain of the original microbe.
+Dendritic cells and macrophages that have been primed by exposure to microbes in the gut, condition T-cells within the mesenteric lymph node and push them towards an inflammatory or immunoregulatory phenotype depending on the specific strain of the microbe.
 Conditioned T-cells continue to move through the body via the lymphatic system to other parts of the body where they may act in local tissue to modulate an immune response.

 Figure 1: The small intestine and microbes.
 The small intestine is connected to many other parts of the body via the lymphatic system in green.
-The cross-section of the small intestine depicts (1) sampling of microbes in the gut by dendritic cells and macrophages, (2) conditioning of T-cells by dendritic cells and macrophages in the lymph node, and (3) migration of conditioned T-cells to other areas of the body.
+The cross-section of the small intestine depicts (1) sampling of microbes in the small intestine by dendritic cells and macrophages, (2) conditioning of T-cells by dendritic cells and macrophages in the lymph node, and (3) migration of conditioned T-cells to other areas of the body.

 Several of our academic collaborators have explored the functional consequences of the interactions between immune cells and single strains of microbes in the gut.
-Veena Taneja, Ph.D. and Joseph Murray M.D. of Mayo Clinic showed that an orally-administered strain of Prevotella histicola modulated immune function in mouse models of rheumatoid arthritis and multiple sclerosis.
-In the field of immuno-oncology, Thomas Gajewski, M.D., Ph.D. and his group at the University of Chicago conducted an experiment in which a single strain of orally-administered Bifidobacterium had equivalent activity to an anti-PD-L1 antibody and additive activity in combination in a mouse model of melanoma.
-We believe these and other examples from the academic literature support our theory that single strains of microbes can act on the gut-body network to suppress or activate immune responses throughout the body.
+Veena Taneja, Ph.D. and Joseph Murray M.D. of Mayo Clinic showed that an orally administered strain of Prevotella histicola modulated immune function in mouse models of rheumatoid arthritis and multiple sclerosis.
+In the field of immuno-oncology, Thomas Gajewski, M.D., Ph.D. and his group at the University of Chicago conducted an experiment in which a single strain of orally administered Bifidobacterium had equivalent activity to an anti-PD-L1 antibody and additive activity in combination in a mouse model of melanoma.
+We believe these and other examples from the academic literature support our theory that single strains of microbes can act on SINTAX to suppress or activate immune responses throughout the body.
+Our Phase 1 clinical data to date also support this theory.